Helmut Schmidt: Return to federal politics

-Chancellor of Germany, 1974–1982
+Chancellor of West Germany (1974–1982)

 Schmidt became Chancellor of West Germany on 16 May 1974, after Brandt's resignation in the wake of an espionage scandal.
 The worldwide economic recession was the main problem his administration faced, and Schmidt took a tough and disciplined line, in reduction of public spending.
 Schmidt was also active in improving relations with France.
 Together with the French President Valéry Giscard d'Estaing, he was one of the fathers of the world economic summits, the first of which assembled in 1975.
 In 1975, he was a signatory of the Helsinki Accords to create the Conference for Security and Co-operation in Europe, the precursor of today's OSCE.
-In 1978, he helped set up the European Monetary System (EMS), known as the "Snake in the Tunnel".
+In 1978, he helped set up the European Monetary System (EMS).

 He remained as Chancellor after the 1976 federal election, in coalition with the liberal Free Democratic Party (FDP).
 He adopted a tough, uncompromising line with the indigenous Red Army Faction (RAF) extremists.
 In October 1977, he ordered an anti-terrorist unit of Bundesgrenzschutz policemen to end the Palestinian terrorist hijacking of a Lufthansa aircraft named Landshut, staged to secure the release of imprisoned RAF leaders, after it landed in Mogadishu, Somalia.
 Three of the four kidnappers were killed during the assault on the plane, but all 86 passengers were rescued unharmed.

 Schmidt was re-elected as Chancellor in November 1980.
 Concerned about the Soviet invasion of Afghanistan, and the Soviet superiority regarding missiles in Central Europe, Schmidt issued proposals resulting in the NATO Double-Track Decision, concerning the deployment of medium-range nuclear missiles in Western Europe, should the Soviets not disarm.
 This decision was unpopular with the German public.
 A mass demonstration against the deployment mobilised 400,000 people in October 1981.

 At the beginning of his period as chancellor, Schmidt was a proponent of Keynesian economics, and pursued expansionary monetary and fiscal policies during his tenure.
 Between 1979 and 1982, the Schmidt administration pursued such policies in an effort to reduce unemployment.
 These were moderately successful, as the fiscal measures introduced after 1977, with reductions in income and wealth taxes and an increase in the medium-term public investment programme, were estimated to have created 160,000 additional jobs in 1978–79, or 300,000 if additional public sector employment was included in the figure.
 The small reduction in the unemployment rate, however, was achieved at the cost of a larger budget deficit (which rose from 31.2 billion DM to 75.7 billion DM in 1981), brought about by fiscal expansion.